cresset-template/cresset/README.md

 This is the case even though AMP can be enabled without much hassle using the PyTorch Lightning or HuggingFace Accelerate libraries.

-Even the novice who has only just dipped their toes into the murky depths of deep learning knows that more compute is a key ingredient for success.
+Even the novice who has only just dipped their toes into the field of deep learning knows that more compute is a key ingredient for success.
 No matter how brilliant the scientist, outperforming a rival with x10 more compute is no mean feat.